truecharts/public/docs/development/app development/questions-yaml.md

   - name: "Configuration"
     description: "additional container configuration"
   - name: "Networking"
-    description: "Configure / service for container"
+    description: "Configure Network and Services for container"
-  - name: "Storage and Devices"
+  - name: "Storage"
     description: "Persist and share data that is separate from the lifecycle of the container"
   - name: "Resources and Devices"
     description: "Specify resources/devices to be allocated to workload"
-  - name: "Reverse Proxy Configuration"
+  - name: "Ingress Configuration"
-    description: "Reverse Proxy configuration"
+    description: "Ingress Configuration"
+  - name: "Security"
+    description: "Configure security context"
+  - name: "Advanced"
+    description: "Advanced Configuration"
   - name: "WARNING"
     description: "WARNING"
 ```

 ##### General Configuration options
-These options are always included because almost every chart (eventually) has a use for them and/or other parts of the common chart depend on them.
+These options are always* included because almost every chart (eventually) has a use for them and/or other parts of the common chart depend on them.
 They are called general options, because they affect the basic functionalities of a chart.
 For example: Custom User environment variables, permissions and timezones.

+*`PUID`, `PGID`, `UMASK` are only included when they are needed.

 ```
   - variable: timezone